-There are times you need to show a “live” web page in your post, not just a screen shot of that web page.
-With an embedded web page, you can use your mouse to scroll up/down or left/right to explore the actual web page.
+There are times you need to show a “live” web page in your post, not just a screenshot of that web page.
+With an embedded web page, readers can use the mouse to scroll up/down or left/right to explore the actual web page.

 Here’s a simple solution.
 To do this, all you need to do is to tweak some simple codes:

 <object data=http://www.example.com width=”650″ height=”500″> <embed src=http://www.example.com width=”650″ height=”500″> </embed></object>

 - replace the two instances of “http://www.example.com” with the actual URL of the web page you want to embed

 - change the width and height to meet the need of your post (650 px works best for the default post width of my blog)

 - copy and paste the tweaked code into the Text editor of your post

 Here’s the tweaked code to embed CNN home page (Remember, you need to paste the tweaked code in the Text editor, not the Visual editor, of the new post window):

 <object data=http://www.cnn.com width=”650″ height=”500″> <embed src=http://www.cnn.com width=”650″ height=”500″> </embed></object>

 How to add a border to the embed web page